 1a-1b.
 To request the selected NWDAF containing MTLF (the FL Client NWDAF) to perform the local model training, the FL Server NWDAF may invoke Nnwdaf_MLModelTraining_Subscribe service operation by sending an HTTP POST request targeting the resource "NWDAF ML Model Training Subscriptions".
 The FL Client NWDAF responses to the Nnwdaf_MLModelTraining_Subscribe service operation with an HTTP "201 Created" status code to the FL Server NWDAF, as defined in clause 4.6.2.2 of 3GPP TS 29.520 [5].

-1c-1d.
-The FL Server NWDAF may invoke Nnwdaf_MLModelTrainingInfo_Request service operation to request the selected FL Client NWDAF to perform the local model training.

 2a-2b.
 To subscribe to notification (or to modify subscriptions to notifications) of data events from the data source NF, each FL Client NWDAF may invoke the Nnf_EventExposure_Subscribe service operation by sending an HTTP POST (or PUT, for modification) request targeting the resource representing event exposure subscriptions of that NF.

 The data source NF responds to the Nnf_EventExposure_Subscribe service operation.
 Upon receipt of the HTTP POST request, if the subscription is accepted to be created, the NF responds to the FL Client NWDAF with "201 Created", and the URI of the created subscription is included in the Location header field.